You are here

 Universidad Pontificia Comillas, Spain

 Located in Madrid, Universidad Pontificia Comillas is a Jesuit university founded in the late 19th century.
-Its law and business school gives students the opportunity to choose classes in English or Spanish, and even to complete an LLM in International and European Business Law during a full academic year exchange.
+Its law and business school gives students the opportunity to choose semester-long classes in English or Spanish, or even to complete an LLM in International and European Business Law during a full academic year exchange.

 Eligibility for Exchange Programs